mvdve/php-exact-soap-client/readme.md

 This module is a simple PHP soap wrapper which implements Exact Globe specific functionality like NTLM authentication.
 It is still in
-development but fully functional for sending orders.
+development but fully functional for sending or updating data.

 ## Entity services access